naturuplift/TechStackBuddyAI/README.md

 Ensure you have the following installed:

-- Node.js and npm
+- Node.js and npm.
-- MongoDB (for database management)
+- MongoDB (for database management).

 ## Installation